Deep neural networks have an inbuilt Occam's razor: Definitions for Boolean functions and neural networks

 \textbf{For Boolean functions} We restrict the functions expressed by the DNN $\mathcal{N}(x;\Theta)$ to the domain $x\in\{0,1\}^n$ and codomain $\{0,1\}$ by defining the output functions $f(x)$

 When training with MSE loss, $-1/1$ targets are used on the raw (un-thresholded) output of the DNN, $\mathcal{N}(x;\theta)$.

 For an n-dimensional Boolean system, a neural network with input dimension $n$ and output dimension $1$ has the correct dimensions to model $\mathcal{B}_n$.
 Throughout the main text, we use $n=7$, with fully connected DNNs with $1\leq N_L\leq 10$ hidden layers with width $40$.

-Weights are initialized i.i.d.\ from Gaussian distribution with mean $0$ and standard deviations taken from the range $1\leq \sigma_w\leq 8$.
-Bias terms were initialized i.i.d.\ from Gaussians with mean $0$ and standard deviation $\sigma_b = 0.1\sigma_w$.
+The weights of the $l$'th layer are initialized i.i.d.\ from Gaussian distributions with mean $0$ and variance $\sigma_w^2/N_l$, where $N_l$ is the width of the $l$'th layer.
+In the text, we drop the $N_l$ factor, and show $1\leq\sigma_w\leq 8$ (with additional experiments with $\sigma_w<1$ in e.g.\ \cref{app:fig:ordered_plots}).
+Bias terms were initialized i.i.d.\ from Gaussians with mean $0$ and variance $\sigma_b^2 = 0.1\sigma_w^2/N_l$.
 We experimented with different values of $\sigma_b$, and found no induced substantial differences in network behaviour for the properties we studied, particularly after training.
 The DNNs use tanh activations, unless otherwise specified.

 \textbf{For MNIST and CIFAR-10} We use the full 10-class datasets, and as such use DNNs with 10 output neurons and softmax functions for training.
 We used FCNs of 2 to 10 hidden layers of width $200$.
 They were trained with SGD with batch size 32 and lr=$10^{-3}$ until $100\%$ accuracy was first achieved on the training set; we tested that our results are robust to changes in the learning rate, batch size and layer width.
 While these FCNs are far from SOTA architectures, they have the advantage that they are easy to interpret, and are still highly expressive, and so solve the 1st order question of generalization that we are addressing in this paper.